timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks.md

 # Hypertables

 From a user's perspective, TimescaleDB exposes what look like singular tables, called **hypertables**.
-A hypertable is your primarily point of interaction with you data, as it provides the standard table abstraction that you can query via standard SQL.
-Creating a hypertable in TimescaleDB takes two simple SQL commands: `CREATE TABLE` (with standard SQL syntax), followed by `SELECT create_hypertable()`.
+A hypertable is the primarily point of interaction with your data, as it provides the standard table abstraction that you can query via standard SQL.
+[Creating a hypertable][create-hypertable] in TimescaleDB takes two SQL commands: `CREATE TABLE` (with standard SQL syntax), followed by `SELECT create_hypertable()`.